International Guitar Research Archive: Collections and scope

 Among the many items in the archive are 19th- and 20th-century sheet music, handwritten scores, sound recordings, and guitars dating as far back as 1790.
 In addition, IGRA holds the institutional archives of the Guitar Foundation of America. and the American Guitar Society.

 Public programs and exhibitions

-The IGRA has been featured in several public exhibitions at CSUN’s University Library.
-Notable exhibits include:
+The IGRA has been featured in several public exhibitions at CSUN's University Library.
+Exhibits have included: